san650/ember-cli-page-object/guides/quickstart.md

 ## Pages

 For comprehensive testing of our application, we must rely on more than testing individual components in isolation (ie acceptance testing).
-We can map each "page" in our app (route + template) to a `page-object`, composing various `page-object-component`s together to form a complete representation of page.
+We can map each "page" in our app (route + template) to a `page-object`, composing various `page-object-component`s together to form a complete representation of the page.

 Suppose we have a search page in our application.
 Let's generate a page-object for it.